On the Leading Edge of Teaching

 The University is leading change in teaching and learning like nowhere else in higher education, harnessing its extraordinary resources to catalyze conversation and action.
 A key player is the Faculty of Arts and Sciences (FAS).

-“We have an opportunity to shape the future of education,” says FAS Dean Michael D. Smith, John H. Finley, Jr. Professor of Engineering and Applied Sciences.
+“We have an opportunity to shape the future of education,” says Michael D. Smith, Edgerley Family Dean of the Faculty of Arts and Sciences and John H. Finley, Jr. Professor of Engineering and Applied Sciences.
 “Our faculty are coming together like never before to understand how to use our classrooms better, how to open new pathways to learning through technology, and how to guide the new science of learning to improve our teaching methods.

 “Our students will benefit first,” Smith adds, “but the impact of these efforts will be felt around the world.”